List of Altair: A Record of Battles characters: Chielo

 Cassandra is the 27-year-old (25 at the start of the series) secretary of Republic of Chielo and Carvajal's right-hand woman.
 Like all Chielo citizens, her family is descended from wartime refugees, specifically her grandfather.
 She and Carvajal share a close companionship, sharing his "Final Feliz" belief and giving aid to the poor, and his death devastated her.
-Once Chielo becomes a vassal state of the Türkiye stratocracy, Cassandra is appointed Kâhya Başi and helps the Turks run the republic.
+Once Chielo becomes a vassal state of the Turkey stratocracy, Cassandra is appointed Kâhya Başi and helps the Turks run the republic.

 Cuore di Rumeliana and South Rumeliana

 Cuore di Rumeliana, or simply the "Cuore", is a region made of thirty-four small, independent republics with agricultural societies.
 Each republic is ruled by a Gonfaloniere, chosen in an annual democratic vote.
 It is the political, economical, and cultural center of West Rumeliana since it is where the Phoiníkē Empire began 3,000 years ago.
 Locals still take pride in the history as the "heart" of Rumeliana and value the arts above all else, with the Republic of Florence being the center and the most influential republic of the Cuore.
 The Cuore republics have no formal national military, but they are able to enjoy a period of long-term peace due to having their spies gather information on surroundings nations to keep them in line.

 South Rumeliana is more rustic than the Cuore and the form of government varies among the independent city-states, though most are republics and are ruled by an Estado, a head-of-state.
 Both the Cuore and the South have an abundance of mercenaries, since the Cuore and the South both hire mercenaries for national defense and South Rumeliana is home to the mercenary city, Tauro, and the El Toro mercenaries.